oreilly/couchdb-guide/README.md

 <h1>CouchDB: The Definitive Guide</h1>

-<p>This is the source for the “CouchDB: The Definitive Guide” website.
+<p>This is the source for the book’s website.

 <h2>Organisation</h2>